qfpl/blog/content/index.md

 title: Home
 ---

-# Data61 Functional Programming Lab
+# Queensland Functional Programming Lab

 We should put some kind of summary of the lab here ...